 While doing this, it’s also a good idea to prepare a list of all vitamins and medications and significant physical, cognitive, or mental conditions that could impact the patient’s emergency or other care needs.
 A list of the names and contact information for the patient’s primary care and other treating physicians also can be very helpful to include in these profiles.
 Give these to emergency contacts and update it as needed to help prepare them to respond to an emergency.

-- HIPAA Authorizations Allow Emergency Contacts To Access Personal Health Care Information
+- HIPAA Authorizations Allow Emergency Contact Or Other Named Person To Receive Or Access Personal Health Care Information

 Most people give inadequate thought and preparation to empower emergency contacts to respond in the case of a health care emergency.

-The Health Insurance Portability & Accountability Act (“HIPAA”) and similar state laws generally prohibit health care providers and health plans from discussing personal health care information of one person with another individual without HIPAA authorization except in very specific circumstances.
+The Health Insurance Portability & Accountability Act (“HIPAA”) and similar state laws generally prohibit health care providers and health plans from discussing the personal health care information of one person with another individual without HIPAA authorization except in very specific circumstances.
 A patient that expects or wants a friend or family member to be informed about the patient’s health or health insurance information generally should sign a HIPAA authorization to give health care providers or health plans permission to share that information.
+In addition to individuals identified in a valid HIPAA authorization, HIPAA also requires individuals that qualify as a “personal representative” of the patient to exercise the same right to use, access and disclose the patient’s protected health information as HIPAA guarantees the patient.
+State law varies about the circumstances under which an individual qualifies as a personal representative.
+Additionally, even when an individual technically might qualify as the personal representative of the patient, frontline health care workers sometimes are reluctant to grant access without a signed HIPAA authorization because of unfamiliarity with or uncertainty about whether the conditions to qualify as a personal representative are met.
+As a result, even where the person otherwise might qualify for access as a personal representative, it often also is a good idea for the patient to provide them with a HIPAA Authorization as well.

 Patients generally can decide when, how much, and the circumstances under which they want to allow access to their medical information and records to a third-party such as a family member, employer, or others.